waltmo147/GHSAB-Website/grademe-m1.md

 We affirm our awareness of the standards of the Cornell Code of Academic Integrity.

-Full Names: Erie M. Adames
+Full Names: Erie M. Adames, Barron DuBois, Yufu Mo, David Mwanjabala, Jing Guo Net IDs: ema82, bfd27, ym445, dm592, jg2273
-Net IDs: ema82
 (Only include the names/NetIDs of team members who contributed to this milestone.)

 Date: 4/15/18